 With only two key verses about Jabez.
-It’s important that we see what it says straight from scripture and not paraphrased.
-So, I thought It would be good to provide you with 2 other translations of Jabez.
+We must see what it says straight from scripture and not paraphrase.
+So, I thought It would be good to provide you with two other translations of Jabez.
 You can review the one above in the KJV.

 Below you will find the Amplified version and the NIV.
 These versions tend to read easier than KJV.
 You can check out more translations of the verses here: The Prayer of Jabez Bible Translations.
 I always recommend checking out different translations!